 Miscarriage can be a very distressing experience.
 Apart from the emotional upset, you have to cope with the physical trauma of the miscarriage.
-And you have to face the loss of all the pregnancy meant to you.
+And you have to face the loss of all the pregnancy meant to you as your body returns to normal.